EverydayHealthLogo

 • Medical School: McGill University Faculty of Medicine

-Is Dr. Lowsky board certified in Hematologist?
+Is Dr. Lowsky board certified as a Hematologist?

 Yes, Dr. Robert Lowsky, MD is board certified by the American Board of Internal Medicine since 1992